mfjohnson/HDP_ClusterServer_Maintenance/README.md

    - Server(s) are imaged with a linux OS
    - Ansible is installed and the user has a basic understanding of this fine tool.
    - Establish password-less SSH
+   - If the server is not a fresh instance, it is a good idea to first tear down the HDP installation using the uninstallHDP.yml playbook.

 ## How to steps
    - Define Ansible 'hosts' file for all of your servers.
 Specify one of the servers as belonging to the 'ambari' group.
 This server will be the location of the Ambari-server instance.
 All servers shoudl go to the all group.